 As part of our available resources for Pride Month, we're hosting a call with a few of our scholars.
-Sign up here.
+Watch the replay here.

 In our second set of presentations at Santa Rosa, Brandon Scott and John D. (Jack) Caputo co-presented on the topics of history and theology.
 Starting off the talk, Jack voiced a concern about separating history and theology from each other.
 That makes for both bad history and bad theology, for theologically contrived history and historically [...]